2018 REGISTRATION IS OPEN!

 This institute is most appropriate for teachers in grades 4-12 and is open to ELA, reading, social studies, and science teachers as well as literacy coaches, administrators, special education teachers, ELL teachers, and supervisors.
 We encourage you to come as a team of teachers as you’ll have time during the day to work with one another and to meet as teams with each of the presenters.

-Primary grade teachers are certainly invited, and those who attended in 2016 reported the strategies were certainly applicable to their students, though you will need to think about modifications needed for your younger students.
+Primary grade teachers are certainly invited, and those who have attended in previous years reported the strategies were certainly applicable to their students, though you will need to think about modifications needed for your younger students.

 What Happens Each Day?